CodewithTanzeel/AreaofSpherePY/README.md

-H# Area of Sphere Using Python
+# Area of Sphere Using Python

 This repository contains a Python script that calculates the surface area of a sphere.
 The program prompts the user for the radius and computes the area using the formula: